+Note d.
 For attached one and two family dwellings one automatic clothes washer connection shall be required per 20 dwelling units.
 Automatic clothes washer connections are not required for Use Group R-4.

-10. Revise Table P-1202.1 for Building Use Groups A-1, A-3 Halls, Museums, etc., A-4 and A-5.
+8. Revise Table P-1202.1 for Building Use Groups A-1, A-3, A-4 and A-5.